1984 United States Senate election in Virginia

 The 1984 United States Senate election in Virginia took place on November 6, 1984.
 Incumbent Republican U.S. Senator John W. Warner won re-election to a second term.
 He handily defeated Edythe Harrison, the first woman in Virginia nominated by the Democratic Party for statewide office.
+Warner became the first Republican ever re-elected to the Senate from Virginia, and the only one ever to serve more than one term.